containerbuildsystem/atomic-reactor/docs/flatpak.md

 **id**: (required) The ID of the application or runtime

+**name**: (optional). `name` label in generated Dockerfile.
+Used for the repository when pushing to a registry.
+Defaults to the module name.

+**component**: (optional). `com.redhat.component` label in generated Dockerfile.
+Used to name the build when uploading to Koji.
+Defaults to the module name.

 **branch**: (required) The branch of the application or runtime.
 In many cases, this will match the stream name of the module.

 **cleanup-commands**: (optional, runtime only).
 A shell script that is run after installing all packages.